Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_edge_iot_ops/aio_manufacturing/_index.md

   ![Screenshot showing az vm list-usage](./02.png)

-- **AIO requires 1 Public IP addresses**.
-Ensure you have sufficient Public IP addresses available in your Azure subscription and the region where you plan to deploy AIO.
+- **AIO requires 1 Public IP address**.
+Ensure you have sufficient public IP addresses available in your Azure subscription and the region where you plan to deploy AIO.

 - AIO requires creating a "user_impersonation" delegated permission on Azure Key Vault for this service principal.